 Defending Inbounds Plays / Notes

-a) The number 1 rule to remember when the other team is setting up an inbounds play under their basket – is to always Use a Zone Defense!
-Teams are taking a big chance whenever they run a Man-to-Man defense vs. an inbounds play under their opponent’s basket.
+a) The number 1 rule to remember when the other team is setting up an inbounds play under their basket!
+Always Use a Zone Defense!
+Teams take a big chance whenever they run a Man-to-Man defense vs. an inbounds play under their opponent’s basket.
 Using Man-to-Man defense – it will only take one good screen for your opponent to score an easy basket!

 b) A very important part of a basketball game that most coaches neglect to practice is how to defend the inbounds play.

-c) Note: Since most inbounds plays are all basically the same (to some extent), it would be very beneficial to practice defense against them.
-Coaches must take the time to teach their players how to defend against inbounds plays - or it could mean easy baskets for your opponent.
+c) Since most inbounds plays are all basically the same (to some extent), it would be very beneficial to practice defense against them.
+Coaches must take the time to teach their players how to defend against youth basketball inbounds plays.
+Or it could mean easy baskets for your opponent.

 WANT MORE?